Softonic is proud to partner with Adobe Creative Cloud. When you download from us, we may earn a commission.

-The obvious thing to do here is just reach for the Color Balance controls and reduce the amount of red in the image overall.
+The obvious thing to do here is just to reach for the Color Balance controls and reduce the amount of red in the image overall.
 The problem is that there will likely be other areas of the photo with red in them that we want to keep red.
-For example, in our photo the guy is wearing a nice red shirt that needs to stay that way.
+For example, in our photo, the guy is wearing a nice red shirt that needs to stay that way.
 How do we get around this?

 No big deal: create a new saturation Adjustment Layer by going to Layer > New Adjustment Layer > Hue/Saturation (see above) and changing the layer’s settings from Master to Reds on the drop-down menu.

-Now any changes you make here will only effect the red areas of the image.
+Now any changes you make here will only affect the red areas of the image.
 Play with the saturation, lightness, and maybe even hue sliders, until the offending red area is closer to the rest of the subject’s skin tone, and then fill the entire Adjustment Layer with black, or hit Ctrl+Backspace (Mac Alt+Backspace) to mask the effects of the Adjustment Layer.

 Now grab the Paint Brush tool, and carefully paint over the worst-affected red areas with white to reveal the effect of the desaturated Adjustment Layer again, but only in these specific areas.